 Dehydrator Vs. Primer

 As you begin your search for the ideal primer, you may come across a product called a dehydrator.
 Surprisingly enough, these are two different products.
-While it is very easy to confuse the two, they each have their purpose.
+While it is easy to confuse the two, they serve distinct purposes.

 The Best Nail Primers